 The discipline of performance management is driven by identifying the key performance indicators (KPIs) that drive the business and designing scorecards to progress towards achieving KPIs.
 KPIs and performance measures need to be selected carefully not only for relevance and alignment with strategic business outcomes but also to encourage positive behaviors on the part of those held accountable for the results.
 Dashboards and scorecards are now being enhanced with predictive analytics to understand how business results will play out in the future and are also benefitting from machine learning, which will enable the planning system to provide prescriptive guidance on the business results.

-(Register now for the July 18 webinar with Workday and our guest Paul Hamerman.)
+(Listen to our July 18 webinar with Workday and our guest Paul Hamerman.)